finos/ambassadors/Readme.md

 If you have any questions or suggestions, please [raise an issue](https://{github}.com/finos/ambassadors/issues/new/choose)

-## Join the next meeting participants of the FINOS Ambassadors workstream meet... {meeting cadance}.

-Find the next meeting on the [FINOS projects calendar](https://finos.org/calendar) and browse [past meeting minutes in GitHub](https://github.com/finos/ambassadors/labels/meeting).

 ## Join the mailing list

 Communications for the FINOS Ambassadors project are conducted through the FINOS Ambassadors@lists.finos.org mailing list.
 Please email [ambassadors@lists.finos.org](mailto:ambassadors@lists.finos.org) to join the mailing list.